Oceania: Sport

-Rugby union is one of the region's most prominent sports, and is the national sport of New Zealand, Samoa, Fiji and Tonga.
+Rugby union is one of the region's most prominent sports, and is the national sport of New Zealand, Samoa, Fiji, and Tonga.
 The most popular overall sport in Australia is cricket, with their national team having won the Cricket World Cup a record five times.
 The most popular sport among Australian women is netball, while Australian rules football garners the highest spectatorship numbers and television ratings.
-Rugby union is the most popular sport among New Zealanders, and they are tied with South Africa for the most Rugby World Cup titles, having won the tournament three times.
+Rugby union is the most popular sport among New Zealanders, and they are second only to South Africa for the most Rugby World Cup titles, having won the tournament three times.
 Australia's team the Wallabies have won the World Cup twice, despite Rugby union being less popular among Australians.
 In Papua New Guinea, the most popular sport is Rugby league.
 Fiji's sevens team is one of the most successful in the world, as is New Zealand's.

 Australian rules football is the national sport in Nauru.
 It has a large following in Papua New Guinea, where it is the second most popular sport after Rugby League.
 Additionally, it attracts significant attention across New Zealand and the Pacific Islands.
-The highest level of the sport is the Australian Football League (AFL), which was the fourth best attended sporting league in the world during the 2010s.
+The highest level of the sport is the Australian Football League (AFL), which was the fourth-best attended sporting league in the world during the 2010s.

 Vanuatu is the only country in Oceania to call association football its national sport.
 However, it is also the most popular sport in Kiribati, Solomon Islands and Tuvalu, and has a significant (and growing) popularity in Australia.
-In 2006 Australia left the Oceania Football Confederation (OFC) for the Asian Football Confederation (AFC), and their men's team the Socceroos have qualified for every subsequent FIFA World Cup as an Asian entrant.
-The sole Micronesian country with membership in the OFC is Kiribati, although they are not recognised by FIFA like the other OFC members.
+In 2006, Australia left the Oceania Football Confederation (OFC) for the Asian Football Confederation (AFC), and their men's team the Socceroos has qualified for every subsequent FIFA World Cup as an Asian entrant.
+The sole Micronesian country with membership in the OFC is Kiribati, although it is not recognised by FIFA like the other OFC members.
 Federated States of Micronesia, Marshall Islands, Nauru and Palau all have no presence, primarily due to lack of infrastructure and logistical difficulties related to Micronesia's remoteness.
 Like Australia, the Micronesian dependent territories of Guam and Northern Mariana Islands currently compete in the AFC instead of the OFC.
 The OFC was dominated by Australia for many years, and became known for one-sided results.

 Australians view sport as an important part of their cultural identity, and the country performs well on the international stage, despite having a relatively small population.
 They have hosted two Summer Olympics: Melbourne 1956 and Sydney 2000, and the city of Brisbane is also set to host the 2032 edition.
 Australia has hosted five editions of the Commonwealth Games and New Zealand three times.
 The Pacific Games (formerly known as the South Pacific Games) is a multi-sport event, much like the Olympics on a much smaller scale, with participation exclusively from countries around the Pacific; Australia and New Zealand competed in the games for the first time in 2015.

 Melbourne hosts the Australian Open every year, considered one of the four Grand Slam tournaments in tennis.